 Internal test documents

-It is a document that outlines the main aspects of testing, in particular at what levels of the project it will be performed.
+Test strategy - it is a document that outlines the main aspects of testing, in particular, at what levels of the project it will be performed.
 During testing, developers, designers, and managers can return to this document at any time to ensure that testing is still within the original strategy and allocated area.

 External test documents

 They are needed to visually present the final results because using various types of visualizations makes them easier to understand.
 They are often provided to customers and may be provided to users in some form.

 Bug reports - it is a document that describes a particular bug in an application in all its possible aspects.
 It is a very important and frequent report that directly helps improve the product in specific aspects.

 Test summary reports - it is a document that summarizes the results of a test cycle.
 It may contain the cost of defect detection, test suite efficiency, testing efficiency, a ratio of rework and verification efforts, etc.